-If you are worried about missing a payment for your mortgage, you are doing exactly the right thing by reading this section.
-Taking action early, talking to others that can offer good advice and sticking to a new budget are all things that will help.
+If you are worried about missing a payment on your mortgage you are doing exactly the right thing by reading this section.
+We understand that some of our customers may not be able to avoid missing a payment.

 If at all possible, you should avoid missing a payment because it may affect your credit rating and cost more in the long run.
 If you can’t avoid missing a payment, you should call us because we may be able to offer a solution that would help.

 Our people have helped thousands of customers to get their finances back on track.
 Once you call us, we’ll let you know what you can do next.

 Everyone’s story is slightly different, and while these aren’t the names of real customers, some stories might ring a bell.
 If they do, then you should take action as soon as possible.
 The best way of avoiding a big problem is to tackle it while it is still a manageable problem.

 Bill had never missed a payment on anything.
 When he was made redundant, it took longer than expected to find a new job.
 Bill was worried that if he missed a mortgage payment, his credit rating would be affected.
 Bill got in touch with us, filled out a Standard Financial Statement or 'SFS' and sent in the supporting documents.
 As a result, we were able to reduce Bill’s mortgage payments for a set period of time.
 Bill also used our budgeting page during this period.